willkessler/PelicansStudyJS/README.md

-# PelicansStudyJS
+# Pelicans Study (Javascript)

-An exploration of v-formation flocking in JS, liberally copying from Daniel Schiffman
+An exploration of v-formation flocking in javascript and P5, liberally copying from Daniel Schiffman.

+See original code samples [here](https://www.youtube.com/watch?v=ujsR2vcJlLk)